cyberark/community/Conjur/conventions/git-tips-and-tricks.md

 updated.

 #### Custom Gitleaks Config
-If you need to whitelist certain paths or commits:
+If you need to exclude certain paths or commits:
 1.  copy [gitleaks.toml](https://github.com/zricethezav/gitleaks/blob/master/gitleaks.toml) and add
     it to your repository.
 Note that the curl method will retrieve an up to date rule set, using `gitleaks --sample-config` may lead to out of date patterns being used.